hashgraph/hedera-sourcify/tools/README.md

 ## Foundry

 You can verify contracts using Foundry in Hedera using our verification service.
-Our verification service instance is located at `https://server-verify.hashscan.io`.
+Our public verification service instance is located at `https://server-verify.hashscan.io`.

 Once you have a running Foundry example, you can deploy and verify it with our verification service, for example